 5. Get a sculpted body

-Aerobic training contributes to fat loss, but also is a factor in muscle loss.
-HIIT training will build muscle and give a more sculpted look.
+Aerobic training contributes to fat loss but also is a factor in muscle loss.
+HIIT training will build muscle and help tone your body.
 Look at a marathon runner’s body compared to a sprinter’s body.
-The sprinter is muscular, while the marathoner is extremely slim.
-Sprinters do short explosive drills, much the same as HIIT training and build muscle definition.
-Marathoners tend to do long distance runs that eat away muscle and have very slim frames with little definition.
-For balance, mix HIIT training with short runs and you can benefit from both.
+The sprinter is muscular, while the marathoner is typically slim.
+Sprinters do short explosive drills and do strength exercises to build muscle definition.
+Marathoners tend to do long distance runs that eat away muscle.
+For balance, mix HIIT training with short runs, and you can benefit from both.

 The key to a good HIIT workout

-The key to a good HIIT workout is to truly give 100% effort.
-You need to be going all out for the entire 20 seconds to reap the full benefit.
-Yes, your heart will be pounding.
-Yes, you will want to stop.
-But push through those 20 seconds and look forward to those 10 seconds of rest.
+The most effective HIIT workouts are the ones where you give 100% of your effort.
+Go all-out for the entire 20 seconds of each Tabata round to reap the full benefit of HIIT.
+Yes, your heart will be pounding and, yes, you will want to stop — but push through those 20 seconds and enjoy those 10 seconds of rest.

 The good news is that a HIIT workout generally only last 10-20 minutes.
 Push hard for the entire time, gain the benefits, and then move on with your day.